Book cover

 Layered architecture is one of the most commonly used architectural patterns, dating back to the first large software systems designed in the 1960s and 1970s.
 In systems that follow this pattern, classes are organized into modules called layers.
 The layers are arranged hierarchically, resembling a cake.
 Consequently, a layer can only use services—meaning it can call methods, instantiate objects, extend classes, declare parameters, throw exceptions, etc.—from the layer immediately below it.

-Among other applications, layered architectures are widely used in the implementation of network protocols.
+Layered architectures are widely used in the implementation of network protocols.
 For instance, HTTP is an application protocol that uses services from a transport protocol, such as TCP.
 TCP, in turn, relies on services from a network protocol, such as IP.
 Finally, the IP layer uses services from a communication protocol, such as Ethernet.

 7.2.1 Three-Tier Architecture

 This architectural pattern is common when building enterprise information systems.
 Until the late 1980s, enterprise applications—such as payroll, inventory control, and accounting systems—were executed on mainframes, which were physically large and expensive computers.
 These applications were monolithic and accessed through terminals that had no processing capacity and only a textual interface.
 However, with advancements in network and hardware technologies, it became possible to migrate these systems to other platforms.
-It was at this point that three-tier architectures became an alternative.
+It was at this point that three-tier architectures emerged as an alternative.

 The three layers (or tiers) of this architecture are as follows: